 What Is a Smart House?

-The term “smart home” refers to a house with interconnected systems and devices such as heating and cooling, appliances, electronics, security and lighting.
+The term “smart home” refers to a house with interconnected systems and devices such as heating and cooling, appliances, electronics, security, and lighting.
 A smart house also features home automation that facilitates the control of these systems with minimal human intervention.
-You can use your smartphone, tablet or laptop computer to monitor the performance of these connected systems and make adjustments to the settings as needed.
+You can use your smartphone, tablet, or laptop computer to monitor these connected systems’ performance and adjust the settings as needed.

 Why Is a Smart Home Important?